Mid-June 2019. Major work on this new page has just been finished and ZBSS materials have been removed from the “Update” page.

-The first thing on this new page will be all the current materials from Zambezi Boarding Secondary School (ZBSS) from late 2018 and into 2019.
-This material will also be updated and re-organized throughout the year.
+The first thing on this page will always be current materials about Zambezi Boarding Secondary School (ZBSS) from late 2018 and now into 2019.
+This ZBSS material will be updated and re-organized as teachers and students request.

 Zambezi Writers Corner (ZWC) at ZBSS

 Mr. Mate passed my email on to Mr. Daniel Phiri, teacher of Literature and Languages at the school.
 Mr. Phiri is leading a new project called “Zambezi Writers Corner” (ZWC) that plans to tackle illiteracy in the district.
 In the next paragraph I quote a bit of this correspondence that focuses on this exciting new project.
 Click the following to read their 5 pp. proposal (pdf file) entitled “Develop a Writer“: Zambezi Writers Corner Proposal.
 They hope this proposal will help them raise funds.
 Last are two pdf files of their new magazine Let’s Read.
 You are especially encouraged to read the magazines.
 Just click the blue text below each picture to see their contents.
 (Do not click the magazine pictures.)
 They also have publicized this website throughout the NWP through WhatsApp.